discmagnet/quality.start/README.md

 # Enhancing The Quality Start

-## Introduction
+## First Pitch

-I'd like to start off by asking you a trivia question:
+I'd like to start off by asking a trivia question:

 Who pitched better in 2015?
 Shelby Miller or Drew Hutchison?